 Please consider the following example:

-Above we have a Fabrication Duct Schedule created in Revit using VDC Revit AutoParameters and sorted by VDC Revit Item Number.
+Above we have a Fabrication Duct Schedule created in Revit using VM AutoParameters and sorted by VM Item Number.
 When we specify a Sorting Priority for our Item Numbers, our Schedules, Spools, and MAJ files become streamlined, intuitive, efficient and lean.
 In the above Schedule, all of our our 22 Gauge Unlined Coil Joints are scheduled first, followed by our 22 Gauge Unlined Machine Cut Joints.
 Moving further down the list we have our Lined 22 Gauge in the same order, followed by 24 and 26 Gauge.
-With the VDC AddIns we have full control over how our Items are Numbered.
+With VM AddIns we have full control over how our Items are Numbered.

-I can hear some of you saying, “But Steven, we don’t need our Item Numbers to be sorted”, and to that I will simply say this… Unless you’re doing it manually, they already are, in a meaningless and counterproductive way.
-It’s a side effect of comparing random selected parts for Equality.
+I can hear some of you saying, “But Steven, we don’t need our Item Numbers to be sorted”.
+Unless we’re numbering manually they already are, in a meaningless way.
+It’s a side effect of comparing random selected parts for equality.
 We may as well make it meaningful, especially since it’s Automatic.
-Even if you are doing it manually, identifying interchangeable parts with unique numbers in “chronological order” (1, 2, 3, 4) is comparatively not useful at all.
-I’m sure the intelligent people who have to make sense of our construction documents already know how to count!

 Above we have a Chilled Water Pipe Schedule for Level 1, Straights first, Fittings second, sorted by Size and Length.
 When these Items are broken up into Spool Sheets (AKA Assemblies in Revit), our Item Number Tags and Bill of Materials are likewise sorted in the same meaningful way, with zero additional effort.